 Used as BITS or DTI (one at a time) Input/Output Port based on the configuration used.
 CAT5 ethernet cable can be used for DTI.
 In DTI mode link resembles an Ethernet (802.3) 10BaseT link.
 Signal type depends on the mode such as B8ZS for T1, HDB3 for E1, Manchester Coded Data for DTI, Sinusoidal for 6.3128 Out.

-Local Craft Terminal for connecting the box with PC.
+Local Craft Terminal for connecting the box with terminal.
 Used to command the CPU and to collect CPU log.
-This console port operates at default 115200 baud rate however other standard baud rates can be configured through confreg setting at Rommon.
+This console port operates at default 115200 baud rate.
 Signal type is RS232.

 Management LAN Ports (MGT LAN 0/1)

-Management Port for TFTP boot.
+Management Port.
 It is a tri speed (10/100/1000 Mbps) Ethernet port with auto negotiation enabled.
 Connection through CAT5E cable.
 Signal type is 8B/10B for 1G, MLT3 for 100 Mbps, Manchester coded for 10 Mbps.

 USB TYPE-A Receptacle